 This course is a survey of major political, economic, social, diplomatic and intellectual trends and events in United States history from the end of reconstruction (1877) to present.
-The course emphasizes the building of the modern industrial society, growing involvement in international relations, the evolution of a multi-ethnic community and social reform movements of the 20th century.
+The course emphasizes the building of the modern industrial society, growing involvement in international relations, the evolution of a multiethnic community and social reform movements of the 20th century.
 HIST 10H and HIST 11H need not be taken in sequence if the student desires to take both courses.
 Transferable to UC or CSU; see counselor for limitations

-HIST 18 3.0 units

-History of Mexico
+HIST 18 History of Mexico 54 hours lecture